 Autumn in Grand Junction is filled with clear, crisp mornings and warm, sunny days bursting with color.
 As evenings saunter in, the air turns cool and the skies fill with stars.
 A handful of autumn events make this time of year in Grand Junction even more special.

-Festival season in the Grand Valley wouldn’t be complete without a stop at the extremely popular Colorado Mountain Winefest, the annual Tour de Vineyards, and the family-friendly Two Rivers Chautauqua.
+Festival season in Grand Junction wouldn’t be complete without a stop at the extremely popular Colorado Mountain Winefest, the annual Tour de Vineyards, and the family-friendly Two Rivers Chautauqua.
 Choose from winemaker dinners to bike tours, and Cold Shivers Pale Ale to a marathon past Cold Shivers Point.
-Grand Valley fall festivals are all about variety.
+Grand Junction fall festivals are all about variety.

 The Annual Tour de Vineyards bike ride has become one of the most popular parts of the Winefest weekend.
 The 25-mile ride wanders past many of the area's vineyards as well as plenty of beautiful scenery.
 Advance registration is required for the ride, which takes place September 19.
 Winefest's big Festival in the Park features lots of vino and good food.
 A multitude of artists also sell their works at the festival.
 The scenery is fantastic with huge cottonwood trees looming over the grassy park while the Colorado River flows lazily nearby.
 On Sunday there’s another tour of the wineries, a Winemakers Brunch and the Amateur Winemaking Awards and Reception.
 For more information and tickets, log on to www.coloradowinefest.com.